vishwajeet5550/Driver-Drowsiness-Detection-And-Warning-System/README.md

 # opencv-yawnDetector
-This is a small script based on Python OpenCV to detect yawns.
+This is a small script based on Python
+OpenCV to detect yawns.

-Tested on Python 2.x openCV 2.0
+Tested on Python 2.x